In this example we’ll create the pricing for a premium AI chatbot. We’re going to have:

 }

-4. Handle Pricing Logic
+4. Build Pricing Logic

 There are 3 key functions you need to handle the billing logic once the customer has purchased the Pro plan: